CalebMartim/arch-linux-config/README.md

 Run `$ rofi-theme-selector` to apply the gruvbox-dark-soft theme

+To set up the gtk theme, you will download the theme at the link on the themes list, unzip the .zip file at the `~/.themes` directory and select that theme on lxappearance and hit "Apply"

+To set up a moc theme, first open moc and type T to open the themes tab, remember the name of your favorite theme and on the terminal do: `$ echo "Theme = *your theme* > ~/.moc/config`

 To enable drag and drop in Ranger install dragon-drop from the AUR; Create Ranger config files by typing `$ ranger --copy-config=all` and on the rc.conf file add this line:

 	map <C-d> shell dragon-drop -a -x %p --and-exit
 Now when you select a file and press ctrl + d, it will enable you to drag and drop it somewhere

+To make fish the default shell, do:

+	echo /usr/local/bin/fish | sudo tee -a /etc/shells
+	chsh -s /usr/local/bin/fish